ellerbrock/talis.github.io/topics/stack.md

 feature set, recruitable talent pool, large community and vendor base and is a good starting point for many problems requiring a NoSQL approach.

-As a company, we understand it's limitations and how to operate and scale it.
+As a company, we understand its limitations and how to operate and scale it.
 We have 3 years' production experience at scale.
-This experience is more important than what you may have read about it on Hacker News.
+This experience is more important than anything you may have read about it on Hacker News.

 #### KeyValue store: Redis